jackjliew/ai-openscale/tutorial.md

   ![Restart and Run](images/restart_and_run.png)

   This will create, train and deploy the **CARS4U - Action Recommendation Model** in your project.
+You can verify that the model has deployed by selecting the **Deployments** tab of your Watson Studio project, and clicking the **CARS4U - Action Model Deployment** link.

 ## Configure {{site.data.keyword.aios_short}}